-Dreaming Big with Cameras, formerly known as the Cameras for Kids project is our personal effort to give a child the opportunity to dream big, live large and laugh loud through photography.
+Dreaming Big with Cameras, formerly known as the Cameras for Kids project, began as my personal effort to give a child the opportunity to dream big, live large and laugh loud through photography.

-Dreaming Big with Cameras was born.
+Dreaming Big with Cameras was born in 2007.
 Bringing between 10 to 20 compact cameras with me, partnering with local NGOs, charities and schools, I ran informal photography workshops for children in need.
 Why you might ask?
 Isn't photography the last thing these children need in their lives?
 Believe me I've asked myself the same question.

 I continue to maintain a relationship with some of the NGOs and children today!